Best Web Hosting for Developers in 2026: 8 Top Picks Ranked

 - Data center locations — Latency matters more than most people admit

-Honestly, I'd argue that pricing transparency is the most underrated item on that list.
+Honestly, I'd argue that pricing transparency is the most overlooked item on that list.
 Getting hit with a $200 overage bill you didn't see coming is a special kind of awful.

 How We Evaluated These Platforms